gracejacobs/SNF-NDD-Clustering/README.md

 Integration of Brain and Behavior Measures for Identification of Data-Driven Groups Cutting Across Children with ASD, ADHD, or OCD
 Jacobs et al, 2020

-Scripts for analyses are all in code
+code: Scripts for analyses
-Data needed for analyses (that can be shared) is in data All output/results/visualizations are in output
+data: Data needed for analyses (that can be shared)
+output: All output/results/visualizations/intermediates

 Each folder is divided into 5 parts:
 1) The SNF Analysis